 MICL has performed sensitivity tests to show the impact on SCR and solvency coverage by changing the assumptions associated with each risk type in the SCR calculation.
 These are independent stresses to individual risks, although in practice risks may occur in combination, but the impact would differ from the combination of impacts of the individual stresses.
-No future management actions, which could mitigate the impacts shown, have been taken into account.
-The impacts of each stress are non-linear and the results shown should not be used to extrapolate the effects of larger or smaller changes in the assumptions.
+It has been assumed that the current quota share arrangement, which MICL entered into on 1st July 2019, continues into the future on the same terms.
+The impacts of each stress are nonlinear and the results shown should not be used to extrapolate the effects of larger or smaller changes in the assumptions.